What is the Difference Between Croatian and Serbian

 Language Differences Between Serbian and Croatian

 There are a few significant differences between Croatian and Serbian.
 One of these is spelling; although both languages come from a similar Slavic language branch, Croats typically use Latin script for writing, while Serbs generally use Cyrillic.
-Another difference is pronunciation: Cyrillic letters have been more traditionally used in Serbia than Croatia (there was no official language standard until 2009), which explains why many words sound different in each country.
+Another difference is pronunciation: Cyrillic letters have been more traditionally used in Serbia than in Croatia (there was no official language standard until 2009), which explains why many words sound different in each country.
 But there are also some cultural differences between them.
 For example, Croatian people tend to be much less religious than their neighbors to the east—and even though religion still plays an essential role in daily life for most people in Croatia, it’s certainly not as crucial as it is in other Balkan countries.

 1. Writing